Welcome to today's edition of the Rush 24-7 podcast.

 It's not enough that people felt bad.

-That's not gonna mend the broken leg.
+That's not going to mend the broken leg.

 That's not going to take us back before the leg was broken and make sure that it doesn't happen.

-I don't know how they can continue to play this game as you know, making the court bigger without limiting the one thing they could do is maybe limit the speed with which the guys are permitted to run.
+I don't know how they can continue to play this game as, you know, making the court bigger without limiting the.

 Lower the baskets.